University of Technology Sydney

 1. Information contained is accurate, and clear communication of information conveyed

-3. Creative and accurate presentation of scientific information
+3. Creative, innovative and accurate poster presentation of scientific information

 4. Accuracy of understanding the role of legislation in blood product testing production